prakau/g2aenome/README.md

 ## Acknowledgements

-This project leverages the extensive body of work and expertise of Dr. Prashant Kaushik in agricultural biotechnology.
+This project leverages the extensive body of work and expertise in agricultural biotechnology.
 It also builds upon the capabilities of numerous open-source libraries and the LangChain framework.